TheGamerz29/1ClickTYTD/README.md

 > Didn't youtube already have the feature?
 Why did you waste your time creating this sh*t?!?

-Well, If you download it from youtube, it's encrypted in .exo format that only youtube plays it.
+Well, If you download it from youtube, it's encrypted in .exo format, which is proprietary.
+Only youtube could play that kind of file.
 Thus, this script allow you to save <br>
 the video as mp4a or mp3. <br>

 ## How do i install it?